dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 in `V1` when invoking members of `V1`, where `id` is the representation name of _DV_ and `id1` is the representation name of _DV1_.*

+*Note that we require `R <: S`, not just that the extension type erasure of `R` is a subtype of the extension type erasure of `S`.
+It would have been sound, and more flexible, to allow the latter.
+However, when `R <: S` does not hold, even though the extension type erasures do have the subtype relation, the author of _DV1_ has chosen to view the representation object using a representation type `S` that does not "announce its representation type publicly".
+Arguably, it is then indicated that _DV_ should not rely on _DV1_ using that particular representation type.*

 Assume that _DV_ declares an extension type declaration named `Name` with type parameters <code>X<sub>1</sub> ..
 X<sub>s</sub></code>, and `V1` is a superinterface of _DV_.
 Then